chevah/geck/docs/index.rst

 We expect that for project with different requirements and constraints a good part of the information present here will not make sense.

+Here are the characteristics of this project:

+* On premise software, deployed in environments without Internet access
+* Deployment done after the changes were validated in an testing and/or integration environment.
+* Running the pre-deployment testing can take from weeks to months.
+* Different persons / teams involved in deploying(installing), configuring
+  and operating the product
+* Multi-OS product with support for: Windows, Linux, OSX, AIX, Solaris, HPUX... hoping that the later OSes will have a quick and painless death.
+* Team 100% remote
+* Customers with a vivid memory of bad software which breaks backward compatibility with any update.
+* Customers with management teams pushing for cost cutting and outsourcing as much as possible.

 We consider that arguments over the information presented here are not pointless.

 It is hard to agree upon a style guide for all projects,